rainlab/translate-plugin/README.md

 A visitor can select a language by prefixing the language code to the URL, this is then stored in the user's session as their chosen language.
 For example:

-* **http://localhost/ru/** will display the site in Russian
+* `http://website/ru/` will display the site in Russian
-* **http://localhost/fr/** will display the site in French
+* `http://website/fr/` will display the site in French
-* **http://localhost/** will display the site in the default language or the user's chosen language.
+* `http://website/` will display the site in the default language or the user's chosen language.

+## Language Picker Component

-Alternatively a visitor can select their chosen language using the `LocalePicker` component.
+A visitor can select their chosen language using the `LocalePicker` component.
 This component will display a simple dropdown that changes the page language depending on the selection.

     title = "Home"
     url = "/"